 The concentration of governance token holdings

 This has meaningful implications for DAO governance.
-For example, if just a small portion of the top 1% of holders worked together, they could theoretically outvote the remaining 99% on any decision.
+For example, if just a fraction of the top 1% of holders coordinated, they could theoretically outvote the remaining 99% on any decision.
 This has obvious practical implications and, in terms of investor sentiment, likely affects whether small holders feel that they can meaningfully contribute to the proposal process.

 The impact of high concentration on DAO governance